warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 the UP spins first and then all the DOWN spins. %}
-If we order our $2n$ qubits by having the $n$ up spin-orbitals be represented in the first $n$ qubits, and then the $n$ down spin-orbitals be represented in the last $n$ qubits, if the $j \uparrow$-th spin-orbital has an electron, then the
+If we order our $2n$ qubits by having the $n$ up spin-orbitals be represented in the first $n$ qubits, and then the $n$ down spin-orbitals be represented in the last $n$ qubits, if the $j_\uparrow$-th spin-orbital has an electron, then the
-$j$-th qubit is $\ket{1}$, and if the $j \downarrow$-th spin-orbital doesn't have an electron, then the $n + j$-th qubit is $\ket{0}$.
+$j$-th qubit is $\ket{1}$, and if the $j_\downarrow$-th spin-orbital doesn't have an electron, then the $n + j$-th qubit is $\ket{0}$.

 Now that we have this figured out, we need some way to encode our creation and annihilation operators into qubit operators.
 There are 3 main ways of doing this, but we'll focus on the *Jordan-Wigner transformation*. {% annotate The 2 other popular ways to encode are the Bravyi-Kitaev and parity encodings.
-These are more complex than the Jordan-Wigner encoding, but more useful with other ansatz. %}
+These are more complex than the Jordan-Wigner encoding, but more useful in some situations. %}

-The Jordan-Wigner transformation is very intuitive, and we can stumble on it ourselves.
+The Jordan-Wigner transformation is very intuitive, and we can stumble across it ourselves.
 We need $a^\dagger$ to convert $\ket{0} \rightarrow \ket{1}$ and
 $\ket{1} \rightarrow 0$, while $a$ must convert $\ket{1} \rightarrow \ket{0}$
 and $\ket{0} \rightarrow 0$.
 Since qubits are 2-dimensional and we've specified